Raster Calculations and Raster Palettes | NDVI Calculator

 3. Run and Inspect Results

 Add an Inspector to the Result output port on the RasterExpressionEvaluator, then run the workspace.
-It is best to not use Feature Caching when working with rasters as it drastically slows down the workspace.
+It is best not to use Feature Caching when working with rasters, as it drastically slows down the workspace.
 View the results in Visual Preview.

-Notice that the band ranges of the resulting pixels fall between -1 and 1 and our interpretation has changed to REAL64.
+Notice that the band ranges of the resulting pixels fall between -1 and 1, and our interpretation has changed to REAL64.
 With these values, we can now recolor the raster to easily interpret the information.

 4. Create Raster IF Statement

 Add another RasterExpressionEvaluator to the canvas and connect it to the Result output port on the previous one.
-In the parameters, set the Interpretation to UINT8 and then copy and paste in the following expression:
+In the parameters, set the Interpretation to UINT8 and then copy and paste the following expression:

 if(A[0]<=0,0,if(A[0]<=0.3,1,if(A[0]<=0.6,2,3)))